Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

   - upload, via Azure Blob Storage C# SDK, the credential files to the Blob Storage
   - update the Twin for the concentrator device accordingly
 - In case a device being created is not making use of CUPS, tool should provide a `--no-cups` option, allowing to just specify a `clientThumbprint` (for client certificate validation on LNS endpoint)
+- In case a device is already created and a credential rotation is required, the tool should:
+  - provide a "update" mechanism that:
+    - accept as input a cupsCredentials file (being the concatenation of `cups.{trust,cert,key}`)
+    - accept as input a tcCredentials file (being the concatenation of `tc.{trust,cert,key}`)
+    - accept as input a clientThumbprint string (for client certificate validation).
+New thumbprint is appended to the existing one.
+    - compute the CRC32 of above mentioned files
+    - create a device for the concentrator
+    - upload, via Azure Blob Storage C# SDK, the credential files to the Blob Storage
+    - update the Twin for the concentrator device accordingly
+  - provide a "revoke" mechanism that:
+    - accept as input an old clientThumbprint to be removed from the twin
+    - check that reported thumbprint property is not equal to the thumbprint that we want to remove (this means that the basic station has not rotated certificate yet)

 ## Appendix